onthegomap/planetiler/CONTRIBUTING.md

 GitHub Workflows will run regression tests on any pull request.

-TODO: Set up checkstyle and an auto-formatter to enforce standards, so you can use any IDE.
+TODO: Set up checkstyle to enforce standards, so you can use any IDE.